aristanetworks/anta/docs/cli/psirt.md

 The table, text, JSON, and Jinja template reports reuse the generic NRFU renderers.
-CSV and Markdown use the security advisory reporters to include advisory and CVE metadata with per-device findings.
+CSV and Markdown use the security advisory reporters to include advisory and vulnerability metadata with per-device findings.
 CSV also includes result remediation when provided by the advisory test:

 ```bash